centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 #### Bug fixes

-- [UI]Fixed an issue with "display last comment" option that caused high loads and caused the interface to become unresponsive
+- [UI]Fixed an issue with "display last comment" option that caused high loads and caused the interface to become unresponsive.
-- [Install] Removed app_key filed from configuration database
+- [Install] Removed app_key filed from configuration database.
-- [Install] Added missing gettext dependency for Debian
+- [Install] Added missing gettext dependency for Debian.
-- [CLAPI] Removed mandatory password for LDAP users creation
+- [CLAPI] Removed mandatory password for LDAP users creation.
--	[Configuration] Fixed bug that occurred when a massive change was performed on services right after one of them was disabled, causing all services to get the same host and template
+-	[Configuration] Fixed bug that occurred when a massive change was performed on services right after one of them was disabled, causing all services to get the same host and template.
-- [Install] Fixed SQL request with MySQL 8
+- [Install] Fixed SQL request with MySQL 8.
--	[Core] Fixed SQL queries when databases names contain dash
+-	[Core] Fixed SQL queries when databases names contain dash.
--	[Provider] Fixed a fatal PHP error on iTop rule form when group is not an array
+-	[Provider] Fixed a fatal PHP error on iTop rule form when group is not an array.
-- [Configuration] Fixed error in installation when chrony package already installed
+- [Configuration] Fixed error in installation when chrony package already installed.
-- [Core] Removed deprecated DBMS option in default configuration provided by Centreon
+- [Core] Removed deprecated DBMS option in default configuration provided by Centreon.
-- [Configuration] Fixed export of configuration when Anomaly Detection feature is configured
+- [Configuration] Fixed export of configuration when Anomaly Detection feature is configured.
-- [ResourceStatus]Acknowledgement not visible in Resource status and Details after disacknowledge/ or service/host come back to OK/UP status
+- [ResourceStatus]Acknowledgement not visible in Resource status and Details after disacknowledge/ or service/host come back to OK/UP status.
 - [UX] Fixed an issue that affected the "Pending" status in the top counter filter: when it was selected, the filter was not applied to deprecated  pages.
-- [Authentication] Fixed LDAP authentication issue that made LDAP users unable to authenticate in certain conditions
+- [Authentication] Fixed LDAP authentication issue that made LDAP users unable to authenticate in certain conditions.
-- [Authentication] Added LDAP connection timeout to avoid infinite connection
+- [Authentication] Added LDAP connection timeout to avoid infinite connection.
-- [UX] Fixed visual incoherences in some menus
+- [UX] Fixed visual incoherences in some menus.

 #### Security

-- [Core] Fixed vulnerabilities in centreonAPI.class.php
+- [Core] Fixed vulnerabilities in centreonAPI.class.php.
-- [Security] Fixed SQLi and XXS on legacy service details page
+- [Security] Fixed SQLi and XXS on legacy service details page.
--	Fix XSS vulnerability reflected in service-monitoring widget
+-	Fix XSS vulnerability reflected in service-monitoring widget.
-- [Core] Fixed vulnerabilities in common functions
+- [Core] Fixed vulnerabilities in common functions.

 ### 22.04.10